samrocketman/nexus3-config-as-code/README.md

 # Configuration as Code

 - [Repository Configuration as Code](./docs/repositories.md) format.
-Covers repositories and blob stores.
-(TODO: Add content selectors)
+Covers repositories, blob stores, and content selectors.

 # Organization of this repository